 “So began my stewardship.
 I studied every paper, sent from the different Secretaries or senators, and tried to digest and present in tabloid form the things that, despite my vigilance, had to go to the President.
 I myself never made a single decision regarding the disposition of public affairs.
 The only decision that was mine was what was important and what was not, and the very important decision of when to present matters to my husband.”

-Luckily, the nation faced no great, looming crisis for the period of what some dubbed her “regency” of one year and five months, from October of 1919 until March of 1921.
+Luckily, the nation faced no great, looming crisis for the period of what some dubbed her “regency” of one year and five months, from October 1919 until March 1921.
 Still, some of her confrontations with officials had serious consequences.
-When she heard that the Secretary of State had convened a Cabinet meeting without Wilson’s permission, she considered it an act of insubordination, and he was fired.
+When she heard that the secretary of state had convened a cabinet meeting without Wilson’s permission, she considered it an act of insubordination, and he was fired.

-Until her death in 1961, the former First Lady insisted that she never assumed the full power of the presidency, at best she used some of its prerogatives on behalf of a husband.
-Edith Wilson’s “stewardship” is no reason to argue against electing a woman for President as much as it a cautionary tale about love getting in the way of reason.
+Until her death in 1961, the former first lady insisted that she never assumed the full power of the presidency, at best she used some of its prerogatives on behalf of a husband.